 - 2.1.1 Due to its proximity to the town of Bognor Regis the Parish of Bersted has suffered badly from post war suburban sprawl such that the open areas between it and Bognor have been covered in a piecemeal fashion by large housing estates.
-The result is a Parish without a clearly defined centre. - 2.1.2 Bersted has suffered from poorly designed estates and housing in the past with inadequate open spaces/leisure areas and limited local shopping facilities.
+The result is a Parish without a clearly defined centre. - 2.1.2 Bersted has suffered from poorly designed estates and housing in the past with inadequate open spaces/leisure areas and limited local shopping facilities. - 2.1.3 Add sections here about each distinct area such as Trees, Stroud Green, Shripney, Bersted Green

-2.1.3 The Trees Estate